CPQ and ARM are Built for Different Revenue Control Models

 Also Read: 1AIME’s Guide to Salesforce Revenue Operations (RevOps) in 2025

-Why Should Plan CPQ Exist Before RCA Adoption?
+Why Should Plan CPQ Exist Before ARM Adoption?

-It is suggested to define a CPQ exit plan before adopting Revenue Cloud Advanced because RCA expands revenue control beyond deal creation into contracts, orders, assets, and billing.
+It is suggested to define a CPQ exit plan before adopting ARM because Agentforce Revenue Management expands revenue control beyond deal creation into contracts, orders, assets, and billing.
 Without a defined transition, both systems continue to shape pricing, products, approvals, and transactions, which hardens complexity into the revenue architecture.

-Notably, a clear CPQ exit plan ensures RCA adoption leads to consolidation rather than prolonged overlap:
+Notably, a clear CPQ exit plan ensures ARM adoption leads to consolidation rather than prolonged overlap:

 - Clarify future revenue ownership.
 Pricing authority, contract governance, and billing control require a clear long-term owner.
 An exit plan removes ambiguity across sales, finance, and RevOps.